Perspective | The GOP’s anti-trans bills are ignorance in action

 A whole spate of bills have cropped up with the goal of prohibiting transgender girls from participating in girls’ extracurricular activities.
 Save Girls’ Sports Act in Georgia, Save Women’s Sports Act in Montana, Fairness in Women’s Sports Act in New Jersey.
 When the Associated Press contacted more than 20 state legislatures to ask for local examples of trans girls participating in school sports — i.e., evidence to support the necessity of the local legislation — most legislators could not name any.
 (Two successful transgender high school runners in Connecticut have become the go-to citation for conservative lawmakers around the country.)

-And back to the North Carolina bill: The Youth Health Protection Act would prevent doctors from performing gender confirmation surgery on individuals younger than 21.
+And back to the North Carolina bill: The Youth Health Protection Act would prevent doctors from performing gender confirmation surgery on people younger than 21.
 Most medical associations already recommend postponing this surgery until patients are legal adults, i.e., over 18.
 This law would mean that trans people could vote on country-shaping policies, smoke cancer-causing cigarettes and enlist in the military where they might be wounded or die, all before they were allowed to do these activities in the body in which they were most comfortable.

-These bills are legally, logically and linguistically incoherent and there is a reason for that: because they come from a place of emotional incoherence.
+These bills are legally, logically and linguistically incoherent, and there is a reason for that: because they come from a place of emotional incoherence.
 They are not based on widespread statistics of transgender athletes elbowing cisgender girls out of college athletic scholarships; those statistics do not exist.
 They are not based on studies revealing that the majority of transgender youth regret hormonal intervention; the majority report the opposite.

 What they seem to be based on is a combination of ignorance and discomfort.
 They seem to be based on lawmakers being terrified of transgender people but also being vaguely aware that, in 2021, they shouldn’t say that outright.
 Better to be “saving women’s sports” or “saving adolescents from experimentation.”
 The Pretend LGBTQ Kids Don’t Exist Act would sound, I dunno, too delusional?